Migrant Mother: Description

 Migrant Mother depicts a mother looking off into the distance with two of her children at her sides and an infant in her lap.
 Her children's faces are not shown as the children both bury their faces in their mother's shoulders.
-The black and white photograph print held in the Museum of Modern Art is approximately the same size as a sheet of North American printer paper (11 1/8 by 8 9/16 in) so the woman and her children are smaller than life-sized figures.
+The black and white photograph print held in the Museum of Modern Art is approximately the same size as a sheet of North American printer paper (11 1/8 by 8 9/16 in).